-CANADA: facing he was blacklisted on both sides of the Atlantic Heinz returned he lived with Karen, she supported them, Heinz was a house husband, he began self-employment as a carpenter
+CANADA: facing he was blacklisted on both sides of the Atlantic Heinz returned he lived with Karen, she supported them, Heinz was a house husband, he resumed self-employment as a carpenter

 In his 60s, Heinz went to Nicaragua to help during the 1984 labour shortage.
 First he worked with a German group .
 Later he joined a group of Canadians.
 He met people he would know for the rest of his life.
 Volunteers worked twelve hour days seven days a week picking cotton and coffee.
 One egg per person each week.
 Young Germans kept him awake at night asking questions no one else would answer.
 Eventually, Heinz walked to the cemetery and slept between the graves so he could work the next morning.

-Heinz worked for ten dollars an hour at Carol's house a five minute cycle away, when a neighbour of hers, a carpenter, saw some of Heinz's work he remarked, he wouldn't do that good a job even for himself
+Heinz felt guilty that he could not give Carol children.
+Their divorce was more successful than their marriage.
+They still drove each other a little crazy.
+Neither one stopped trying to care for the other.
+Carol thanked me for taking care of Heinz many times as he grew older.
+Into his mid 80s, Heinz worked for ten dollars an hour at Carol's house a five minute cycle away.
+When a neighbour of hers, a carpenter, saw some of Heinz's work he remarked, he wouldn't do that good a job even for himself.